THE MILK TRAY MAN

 Trivia: The stunts were performed by Martin Grace again, recognised at the time to be one of the best in the business.
 Famously, he stood in for Roger Moore’s 007 in The Spy Who Loved Me, Moonraker, For Your Eyes Only, Octopussy, and A View to Kill.

 Actor: Gary Myers

-Summary: The action takes place at night, as it does in most of the ads.
-The Milk Tray Man leaps onto the top of a passing goods truck, and outwits the security guard to get into a dock.
-There he grabs a nearby crane to swing onto a ship before sneaking into the lady’s cabin, and leaving the box of chocolates on her bedside table.
+Summary: The action takes place at night, as does the action in most of the ads.
+The Milk Tray Man leaps onto the top of a passing truck and outwits a security guard to get into the dock.
+There he grabs a nearby crane, swings onto a ship, then sneaks into the lady’s cabin where he leaves the box of chocolates on her bedside table.

 Trivia: Another one in which Martin Grace was the stuntman.

 THE MOAT SWIM

 Year or decade when first shown: 1960s Actor: Gary Myers